Police: Man dies after being pulled from water off Cape Cod

 BOURNE, MASS.
-(WHDH) - A man pulled from the water in Bourne Thursday has died, police said.
+(WHDH) - A man died Thursday after being pulled from the water in Bourne, police said.

-Bourne police and fire crews responding about 5:20 p.m. to a report of a swimmer in distress in the waters off 379 Circuit Ave. found a bystander who had pulled a man in his 50s from the water and was administering CPR, according to a press release issued by the Bourne Police Department Thursday night.
+Bourne police and fire crews responding about 5:20 p.m. to a report of a swimmer in distress in the waters off 379 Circuit Ave. found a bystander who had pulled a man in his 50s from the water and was administering CPR, according to the Bourne Police Department.

 The victim, whose name has not been released, was rushed to an area hospital, where he was pronounced dead.